Aosta August 9, 2021

 Castle of Fenis, Fénis.
 This is an Italian medieval castle located in the town of Fénis.
 It is one of the most famous castles in Aosta Valley, and for its architecture and its many towers and battlemented walls has become one of the major tourist attractions of the region.
 In 1242, it probably was a simple keep surrounded by walls.
 From 1320 to 1420, the castle was expanded to its actual appearance.

 In 1895 architect Alfredo d’Andrade purchased it and started a restoration campaign to secure the damaged structures.
-In 1935 a second campaign gave the castle the current appearance.
+In 1935 a second campaign gave the castle its current appearance.
 The rooms were also provided with wood-period furniture.

 The keep has a pentagonal layout, with towers at the corners.
 It is surrounded by a double boundary wall with battlements and by a series of watchtowers linked by a walkway.